-It's your choice.
-However, having the vaccine means it's much less likely that you'll get ill from COVID-19.
+Having 2 doses of the vaccine means it's much less likely that you'll get seriously ill from COVID-19.

 The vaccine doesn't completely stop everyone getting COVID-19, but if you do still get COVID-19, your symptoms may be less serious.

-Vaccines work by teaching your immune system how to protect you from diseases, by creating antibodies.
-Vaccination is a safer way for your immune system to learn how to do this, rather than catching the disease, which may cause you to be seriously ill.
+Vaccines train your body to recognise germs and fight them off.
+Vaccination is a safer way for your body to learn how to do this, rather than catching the disease, which may cause you to be seriously ill.

 You can find out more about how vaccinations work and how important they are.

-It generally takes around 2 to 3 weeks for your body to build immunity after having the vaccination.
+It generally takes around 2 to 3 weeks for your body to build immunity after having each dose of the vaccine.
+It's important that you continue to remember: hands, face, space and to ventilate rooms well and ensure you remain up to date with any guidance to keep yourself safe.

 Find out more about the coronavirus vaccine and possible side effects.